ayshahrah/seg/index.md

 > *SEG is here to help!*

 **Software Engineering Guide (SEG)** is a self-learning roadmap with a curated list of high-quality and free-of-cost learning resources in software engineering domain.
 SEG is a role-based guide that is organized into specialized tracks (career paths).
 SEG covers the entire software development lifecycle (SDLC) knowledge domains that represent the most popular working roles related to software engineering.
-Each track has an overview section and a set of online learning resources that are organized into four levels: foundation, basic, intermediate, and advanced.
+Each track has an overview section and a set of online learning resources that are organized into four levels: foundation, beginner, intermediate, and advanced.
 Each level has a variety of online learning resources that are categorized into three types: MOOCs, webinars, and others.
 These learning resources are collected from highly-respected and well-trusted sources.

 ### Motivation